Why can't I control music on my phone with my Fitbit device?

-If you recently listened to music in an app on Fitbit Ionic, Fitbit Sense, or Fitbit Versa series*, you may need to change the source to your phone:
+If you recently listened to music in an app on Fitbit Ionic, Fitbit Sense, or Fitbit Versa series*, you may need to change the music source to your phone:

 - On your watch, swipe down from the top of your screen.
 After your notifications appear, swipe down again to open the control center.
 Tap the music controls icon .